berty/community/meeting-notes/2020/Q4/2020-10-02--SOW-gomobile-IPFS.md

 - **IPFS without DHT:** in order to make testing/debugging easier, we extensively tested running ipfs without DHT, this allowed us to test various cases, but also to see that IPFS is not yet ready to be DHT-less, even for development
 - **Watermark:** we played with ipfs/libp2p configuration, and tried to find best values to run IPFS on mobile (custom watermark etc)

 All those things are not yet available in the gomobile-ipfs repo but will be integrated in a near future.
-Please, feel free to reach us if you need additionnal informations.

-We take profit of this email to thank Protocol Labs & IPFS for the confidence they have shown in us.
+We take profit of this report to thank Protocol Labs & IPFS for the confidence they have shown in us.
 The whole Berty team is very grateful and enthusiastic about this collaboration.

 Best,